Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 Jesus' Prayer List was one that included those He wanted God to take care of after His departure.
 He did this without asking for material things or financial blessings for anyone.
 He prayed for so much more for all.

-Jesus Prays For His Disciples
+2. Jesus Prayed For His Disciples

 Since Jesus would soon be leaving His disciples, He prayed that their needs would be taken care of after His departure.
 He prayed that they would especially be protected from the evil one because He knew how much they would be hated by the world because Jesus Himself was hated.